Guardians and Gladiators: Concept and writing

-Show runner Warren Leight told TV Line, "In our season premiere, our cops arrive at a crime in Central Park where a Black man has already been arrested.
+Show runner Warren Leight told TVLine, "In our season premiere, our cops arrive at a crime in Central Park where a Black man has already been arrested.
 As civilians record their every move on cell phones, the squad makes a series of quick decisions that turn an already enraged community further against them.
 Throughout the episode, and the season, we’ll be looking at how explicit and implicit bias shape the criminal justice system, and also at how public scrutiny and anger, and internal conflicts, affect our squad."
 Leight elaborated further to Forbes, "All [of our] episodes are set in the aftermath of the George Floyd protests.
 All law enforcement actions — from arresting a black suspect on the word of a Central Park 'Karen,' to bringing a case before a distrusting Grand Jury, even to Fin's being the target of a lawsuit from the shooting at the end of last season — are now viewed through a different prism.
 Our team has to adjust to a new world, and has to take a hard look at their own biases."

 In the midst of unrest and the pandemic, Leight also told Forbes that the SVU cast and crew were just glad to be back to work, "We were sad to end our season early, and sadder still to be off the air so long.
 Our show, our characters, and our city have come back strong.
 The episodes this fall, shot just weeks before airing, capture this moment in time with all the loss, hope, anxiety and drama that have defined 2020.”

 Ice-T told TMZ Live "You're going to see Mariska['s character] deal with the challenge of 'is she racist?'
 We have this 'Karen' situation where we pick up this Black guy, but did we profile him?
 Was implicit bias involved?
 Why didn't we question the white lady?
 So I really commend 'Law & Order' for hitting these topics head on, I'm very proud to be on a show that tries to stay current and tries to stay conscious."